 The Quinoa Super Powers

-But in addition, for a young athlete this red quinoa tabule, which can also be prepared with white quinoa, has another charm.
-The protein it provides.
-One hundred grams of quinoa contain 16 grams of protein and that is no small thing.
+But in addition, for a young athlete, this red quinoa taboule, which can also be prepared with white quinoa, has another charm—the protein it provides.
+One hundred grams of quinoa contain 16 grams of protein, and that is no small thing.

 How to Make Red Quinoa Tabbouleh

-To make this salad, you will need some cooking utensils and ingredients.
-You can buy them online through my Amazon Affiliate Program.
-Following are some useful links:
+To make this salad, you will need some cooking utensils and ingredients, including:

 - Wooden cutting board